ToBlick/cs101/slides/welcome.md

 ## Assignments

-You will have somewhere around 10 assignments.
+You will have somewhere around 8 assignments.

-Please do not ask for an extension.
+Extensions are available on request.

 ---